11 fairytale castles you can actually stay in

 There is something enduringly alluring about castles – the history, the grandeur, the drama.
 Dragons and knights, princes and princesses, our childhood fantasies have been fed by castles thanks to countless storybooks and the cinema.
 Whether you’re looking for a Halloween hideaway or a romantic retreat, you’ll be part of a rich story that reaches back over hundreds of years when staying at one of these historic hotels.

-1. Castello di Reschio, Umbria – Italy
+1. Reschio Hotel, Umbria – Italy

 The highest room, in the tallest tower…if this sounds like something from a fairytale, this rustic-meets-romantic fantasy is even better in reality.
-The Tower Suite at Castello di Reschio, a meticulously restored thousand-year-old castle on the Umbrian-Tuscan border, is a sumptuous two-bedroom suite spread over five floors with its own spectacular terrace.
+The Tower Suite at Reschio Hotel, a meticulously restored thousand-year-old castle on the Umbrian-Tuscan border, is a sumptuous two-bedroom suite spread over five floors with its own spectacular terrace.
 Soak up the panoramic views of rolling hills dotted with Andalusian horses and cypress trees from the tower-top roof garden, which comes with its own day beds and open-air tub.
 The Castello’s largest suite has been kitted out with custom-crafted furniture by ‘B.B. for Reschio’, including a fabulous four-poster bed, artisan dressing table and bar.
 The castle itself dates back to 1050, with an epic timeline filled with aristocratic family drama – the Archbishop of Todi’s coat of arms from 1610 still hangs above the entrance, to give you some idea.

 2. Inverlochy Castle, Fort William – Scotland